zitadel/zitadel/docs/docs/apis/openidoauth/endpoints.md

 [https://api.zitadel.ch/oauth/v2/revoke](https://api.zitadel.ch/oauth/v2/revoke)

-This endpoint enables clients to revoke an `acccess_token` or `refresh_token` they have been granted.
+This endpoint enables clients to revoke an `access_token` or `refresh_token` they have been granted.

 :::important
-If you revoke an `access_token` only that specific token will be revoked.
-If you revoke a `refresh_token`, the corresponding `access_token` will be revoked as well.
+If you revoke an `access_token` only the specific token will be revoked.
+When revoking a `refresh_token`, the corresponding `access_token` will be revoked as well.
 :::